 Is it ATM booth available on the route of the Everest Base Camp Trek?

-Yes, there is an ATM at Namche Bazar and Lukla but we would suggest not to rely on it instead bring cash.
+Yes, there is an ATM at Namche Bazar and Lukla but we would suggest not relying on it instead bring cash.
 Using cash is always easier and more reliable.

-What kind of accommodation is likely to found during the Everest Base Camp Trek?
+What kind of accommodation is likely to be found during the Everest Base Camp Trek?